 The three-period lesson is a Montessori method which can help you clearly and easily teach concepts to your preschooler.
 It could be used to introduce anything from colors to letters to dinosaur names.

-The photo is an inexpensive version of the sandpaper letters I used to introduce phonetic sounds at my school placement during my master’s program in England.
-(I don’t believe they’re available any longer.)
 To use the three-period lesson, have two or three objects or pictures you would like to introduce.

 I’ll introduce the sandpaper letters s, m, t.
 They’re good letters to start with because they’re used so often in the English language.
 Bring the letters to a table or a rug on the floor.
 Have your child sit beside you.